 2. Broken Boot Gold Mine

 The era is named the Gold Rush, and rightfully so.
-People went gaga in search of gold, and the mine didn’t disappoint either.
+People went gaga searching for gold, and the mine didn’t disappoint either.
 Nonetheless, the gold diminished with time, and the industry dried up.

 Today, the Broken Boot Gold Mine only preserves the old heritage and past tales.
 But you can revive the good old days by visiting the mine.

 You can go several feet underground to see the magnificent mine with a tour guide.
-The candlelight tour lets you explore history, experience gold panning, and make memories in as less as 30 minutes.
+The candlelight tour lets you explore history, experience gold panning, and make memories in less than 30 minutes.

 You can check the official website of Broken Boot Gold Mine to book your tour today.